jinwanchen/p4-prosper-loan-data-visualization/README.md

 * Based on the purpose of analyzing the loan data, identifying the correlation of variables associated with each loan with a borrower's APR, 16 features, which were considered to be most relevant to this investigation, were selected.
 * A sub-dataset containing only these _main_ features was created from the raw dataset.
 * Nine assessments of the sub-dataset which render data cleaning necessary were made and documented.
+* Data cleaning was defined, coded, performed, and verified for each of these assessments.

 ## Part 2: Explanatory Data Analysis